utkarshcmu/grafana.org/content/blog/2018-10-19-timeshift-ep65.md

 				David will show how these OSS parts should be deployed to achieve full observability in an engaging user experience that saves valuable minutes.
 			</p>
 			<p>
 				We are also a proud sponsor of the Cloud Native Computing Foundation's flagship conference.
-Join Kubernetes, Prometheus, OpenTracing, Fluentd, gRPC, containerd, rkt, CNI, Envoy, Jaeger, Notary, TUF, Vitess, CoreDNS, NATS, Linkerd and Helm as the community gathers for four days to further the education and advancement of cloud native computing.
+Join Kubernetes, Prometheus, Cortex, OpenTracing, Fluentd, gRPC, containerd, rkt, CNI, Envoy, Jaeger, Notary, TUF, Vitess, CoreDNS, NATS, Linkerd and Helm as the community gathers for four days to further the education and advancement of cloud native computing.
 			</p>
 			<a href="https://events.linuxfoundation.org/events/kubecon-cloudnativecon-north-america-2018/" target="_blank" class="btn btn--outline">Register Now</a>
 		</div>